radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

      --dry-run
    ```

-   This command will render your YAML config files without deploying anything, and reports template or value errors.
-If everything looks good, re-run the command without the `--dry-run` parameter.
+   This command renders your YAML configuration files without deploying anything and reports template or value errors.
+If everything looks good, rerun the command without the `--dry-run` parameter.

 5. **Deploy self-managed Identity Data Management**

-   Ensure that you provide the appropriate path for your values.yaml file before running this command:
+   Provide the appropriate path for your `values.yaml` file before you run this command:

    ```
    helm -n self-managed install fid \